sisap-challenges/challenge2023/.github/ISSUE_TEMPLATE/pre-registration-request.md

 ---
 name: Pre-registration request
-about: Declares interest in participation in some of the Tasks of the SISAP23 challenge.
+about: Expression of interest in some of the Tasks of the SISAP23 challenge.
-title: Pre-registration
+title: Pre-registration request
 labels: Pre-registration request
-assignees: ''

 body:
   - type: markdown